Tunable metamaterial: AMC as an FSS band gap

 Because the protrusions are fractionally smaller than the operating wavelength, the structure can be described using an effective medium model, and the electromagnetic properties can be described using lumped-circuit elements (capacitors and inductors).
 They behave as a network of parallel resonant LC circuits, which act as a two-dimensional electric filter to block the flow of currents along the sheet.

 This structure can then serve as an artificial magnetic conductor (AMC), because of its high surface impedance within a certain frequency range.
 In addition, as an artificial magnetic conductor it has a forbidden frequency band, over which surface waves and currents cannot propagate.
 Therefore, AMC surfaces have good radiation patterns without unwanted ripples based on suppressing the surface wave propagation within the band gap frequency range.

 The surface impedance is derived from the ratio of the electric field at the surface to the magnetic field at the surface, which extends far into the metal beyond the skin depth.
 When a texture is applied to the metal surface, the surface impedance is altered, and its surface wave properties are changed.
 At low frequencies, it is inductive, and supports transverse-magnetic (TM) waves.
 At high frequencies, it is capacitive, and supports transverse electric (TE) waves.
 Near the LC resonance frequency, the surface impedance is very high.
 In this region, waves are not bound to the surface.
 Instead, they radiate into the surrounding space.

 A high-impedance surface was fabricated as a printed circuit board.
 The structure consists of a triangular lattice of hexagonal metal plates, connected to a solid metal sheet by vertical conducting vias.

 Uniplanar compact photonic-bandgap

-The uniplanar compact photonic-bandgap (UC-PBG) is proposed, simulated, and then constructed in the lab to overcome elucidated limitations of planar circuit technology.
+The Uniplanar Compact Photonic-BandGap (UC-PBG) is proposed, simulated, and then constructed in the lab to overcome limitations of planar circuit technology.
 Like photonic bandgap structures it is etched into the ground plane of the microstrip line.
 The geometry is square metal pads.
 Each metal pad has four connecting branches forming a distributed LC circuit.